 - Setting and leveling the pool correctly is imperative if you want your pool to look great and last a long time.

-- How the pool and patio tie together is extrememly important.
+- How the pool and patio tie together is extremely important.
 Our methodology, The River Pools Way: Advanced Fiberglass Pool Installation, uses composite River Rods to fuse the pool and patio together.

 - And finally, we want to see your kids in bathing suits when we arrive.

-If you're looking for even more fiberglass pool installation info, check out Jason's article that was published in the January 2013editon of Aqua magazine:
+If you're looking for even more fiberglass pool installation info, check out Jason's article that was published in the January 2013 edition of Aqua magazine: